ewasm/hera/README.md

 - `-DHERA_DEBUGGING=ON` will turn on debugging features and messages
 - `-DHERA_EVM2WASM=ON` will use the evm2wasm contract translate EVM bytecode (through the contract residing at 0x00..0b)
+- `-DBUILD_SHARED_LIBS=ON` is a standard CMake option to build libraries as shared.
+This will build Hera shared library that can be then dynamically loaded by EVMC compatible Clients (e.g. `eth` from [cpp-ethereum]).

 ## Runtime options